agentmorris/usgs-geese/README.md

 * Clean up the extensive scratch space use, especially when running without admin priveleges on Windows, where we create patches, then copy all of those patches because we can't create symlinks

+* Patch generation should have an overwrite=False option, to avoid re-generating patches we already have.
+When running long inference jobs, patch generation is maybe 5% of the overall time, but it's annoying to have to re-do this if the job crashes (e.g., if your neighborhood's power randomly goes out 95% of the way into a big inference job) (sigh).

 ### Postprocessing

-* Allow confidence thresholds to vary by class (for both counting and preview generation, but especially for preview generation).
+* Allow confidence thresholds to vary by class (for both counting and preview generation, but especially for preview generation)

+* Parallelize patch generation in usgs-geese-postprocessing.py